commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 **Description:** The routine `MOUSE` configures the mouse pointer.

 The argument in .A specifies whether the mouse pointer should be visible or not, and what shape it should have.
-For a list of possible values, see the basic statement `SCREEN`.
+For a list of possible values, see the basic statement `MOUSE`.

 The argument in .X specifies the scale.
 Use a scale of 1 for a 640x480 screen, and a scale of 2 for a 320x240 screen.
 A value of 0 does not change the scale.